pasqal-io/qadence/docs/development/architecture.md

 ### `DifferentiableBackend`

 The differentiable backend is a thin wrapper which takes as input a `QuantumCircuit` instance and a chosen quantum backend and make the circuit execution routines (expectation value, overalap, etc.) differentiable.
-Currently, the only implemented differentiation engine is PyTorch but it is easy to add support to another one like Jax.
+Qadence offers both a PyTorch and Jax differentiation engine.

 ### Quantum `Backend`